Cnd96/employee-api/README.md

-Getting Started
+How to setup?

-Clone this repository -> git clone https://github.com/Cnd96/employee-api.git
+Clone backend repository from ->  https://github.com/Cnd96/employee-api.git

-Navigate to the project directory -> cd employee-api
+Navigate to project directory -> cd employee-api

-Install the dependencies -> npm install
+Install dependencies –> npm install

 Use one of the following methods to run the backend locally.

 1.	npm run start:dev
 2. Using Docker